AndreaBarberio/API_ShowCase/README.md

 ## Description 📝

-Welcome to APIShowcase, an amazing React App built with TypeScript.
+Welcome to APIShowcase, an amazing React App built with TypeScript I have been challenged for.
 This project aims to demonstrate the handling of React component rendering and API mocked calls while utilizing Redux 🔄 for efficient state management.

 Get ready to experience delayed component rendering that simulates API calls and gain valuable insights into the power of Redux for managing actions in a global store.